-The sanitary fittings within the ground floor Bathroom are all of modern replacement type comprising a three piece suite with there being a WC, wash hand basin and bath with shower over.
+The first floor bathroom comprises a three piece suite with there being a WC, wash hand basin and bath with electrical shower over.

 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.